 See the Message Delivery Engine work on the following diagram (http://ozeki.hu/index.php?owpn=5826)

 Each time the inbox of a connection receives a message, it will be forwarded according to the routing table.

 A routing table consists of rows and each row is a single routing rule.
-If the message data fits the routing condition
+If the message data fits one of the routing conditions,

 it will be forwarded to a connection.
-Messages can be optionally modified as well.
+All message parameters for example the content and the status can be optionally modified by a routing rule.